monitoring-tools/telegraf-plugins/fd/README.md

 # FD plugin

 FD plugin provides metrics about file descriptors utilization for process in the docker and supervistor systems.
-All metrics are extracted by reading `/proc/PID/limits` and `/proc/PID/fd` folders.
+All metrics are extracted by reading `/proc/PID/limits` and `/proc/PID/fd` files.

 Plugin works only on Linux systems.